shuloh/consensys_bdp_project_smartcontracts/README.md

    `npm run migrate` runs `truffle migrate` under the hood to the local ganache blockchain, and builds the json .abi files to the front end directory

-4. Enter the [entanglement-exchange](/entanglement-exchange) directory cloned from step 1 and install all node dependencies.
-   `npm run start` to start the local development server for the create-react-app
+4. Enter the `entanglement-exchange` directory cloned from step 1 and install all node dependencies.
+From the directory, `npm run start` to start the local development server for the create-react-app

 5. Use a web3 provider such as Metamask to interact with the dApp.

-## Important Note
+### Important Note

 The project configuration in truffle migration uses accounts[0] from the `MNEMONIC` phrase set in .env to deploy [PrivateExchangeProxy.sol](contracts/PrivateExchangeProxy.sol) that is the main contract that the App interfaces with.
 PrivateExchangeProxy adheres to the upgradeable transparent proxy contract pattern from the OpenZeppelin libraries.